The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3: DR3 Model

 There are 33\,653\,049 6D stars in \emph{Gaia} DR3, meaning stars with astrometric measurements as well as radial velocity measurements from the \emph{Gaia} Radial Velocity Spectrometer.
 We employ these stars to train and test our BNN model.

 Whereas in \citetalias{PaperI}, we used stellar distance estimates from the \texttt{StarHorse} code \citep{Anders2022}, here we instead sample distance estimates from the `geometric' posterior described by \citet{BailerJones2021}: a generalised gamma distribution prior with parameters depending on sky location, multiplied by a Gaussian likelihood for the \emph{inverse} distance centred on $\varpi - \varpi_\mathrm{zp}$, where $\varpi$ is the stellar parallax and $\varpi_\mathrm{zp}$ is the parallax zero-point.
 For the latter quantity, we use the magnitude-, colour- and position-dependent values tabulated by \citet{Lindegren2021} where available, and a uniform value of -0.017~mas otherwise.
-We sample 10 distance estimates per star, to be used in generating random realisations of the dataset as described below.
+We sample 10 distance estimates per star, to be used in generating random realisations of the dataset as described in Sec.~\ref{S:DR3Model:Training}.
+In principle there is a minor inconsistency here: the sky location of a given star influences its estimated distance via both the prior and the likelihood (the latter because of the sky-varying parallax zero-point).
+As such, to be fully consistent, we should treat sky position and distance as covariant quantities in this random resampling of the dataset.
+However, because the measurement errors on sky position are very small, it is safe to neglect any such covariance and sample distance and sky position independently.